Accueil >

 Families should evaluate their financial resources and consider how long-term care might impact savings.
 Self-funding often requires financial planning, such as exploring equity release or annuities, to ensure funds last.
 State funding, on the other hand, may be ideal for those with limited assets who need ongoing support.

 Consider whether your loved one’s care needs are primarily healthcare-based or if they require only basic personal assistance.
-For individuals with complex healthcare needs, NHS Continuing Healthcare funding may provide comprehensive support without financial assessment.
+For individuals with complex healthcare needs, NHS Continuing Healthcare funding may provide comprehensive support without a financial assessment.
 For less intensive needs, local authority funding may suffice.

 Families who prioritize certain amenities or a convenient location may prefer self-funding, as it allows more flexibility in choosing a care home.
 State-funded care may limit these options due to budget constraints and approved care home lists, but it still ensures that essential care needs are met.